Signal Analysis Features

 Per-Channel Analysis

 Each analysis view can be scoped to an individual channel, allowing you to isolate and inspect the signal on a specific RCA output.
-On the WVC-PRO 6-channel, the real-time multi-channel FFT view currently covers the last four channels; the first two channels will be added in a future firmware update.
+On the WVC-PRO 6-channel, all six channels are available for real-time FFT, oscilloscope, and THD analysis.

 Future Integration with Intelligent Drive System (IDS)